 Angioedema can occur alone, or with urticaria (hives)

 There are 3 major patterns of angioedema:

-- Angioedema plus urticaria: the hives itch, and the angioedema is itchy or hot or painful.
+- Angioedema plus urticaria: the hives itch and the angioedema is itchy, hot or painful.

-- Angioedema alone: itchy/hot/red swellings, often very big and uncomfortable.
+- Angioedema alone: itchy, hot or red swellings, often large and uncomfortable.

 - Angioedema alone: skin-coloured swellings, not itchy or burning, often unresponsive to antihistamines.

 Angioedema does not damage internal organs like kidneys, liver or lungs.
 The only danger is if the throat or the tongue swell severely.
 Since this can cause difficulty breathing, it is a symptom that needs to be taken seriously.
 Severe throat swelling requires early use of medication and transfer to hospital or to your doctor.

 Swelling that interferes with breathing is uncommon even in those with recurrent angioedema.
 Swelling on the outside of the neck is uncomfortable but does not affect breathing.

 All people with recurrent angioedema should be referred by their doctor to a allergy/clinical immunology specialist to look for an underlying cause and optimise treatment.
 Angioedema is seldom caused by a serious underlying disease, nor does it make you sick or cause damage to organs such as kidneys, liver or lungs.
 However, further investigation will normally be required.

 Allergic causes for isolated angioedema are rare, but should be suspected with short-lived episodes of swelling that occur under similar circumstances, such as after taking certain foods or medicines.
 Allergy to foods or drugs usually causes urticaria (hives) or itching, as well as angioedema at the same time.